rakudo/rakudo/README.md

     $ make spectest # optional
     $ make install # IMPORTANT, installs to install/bin/perl6

-Note that the 'make install' step is necessary for running Rakudo from outside the build directory.
+Note that the `make install` step is necessary for running Rakudo from outside the build directory.
 But don't worry, it installs locally by default, so you don't need any administrator privileges for carrying out this step.

-## Building Rakudo on JVM
+### Building Rakudo on JVM

 You need the JDK 1.7 installed and a make program.
 These instructions will fetch an appropriate revision of nqp, build it, and then build